kenBayama/AXAClim/README.md

 ### Project Structure
 ```
-├── src/                                Contain all the source and the sample
+├── src/                                Contain all the source and the raw data
-│	├── conf/                           Documentation (.md/.rst files)
+│	├── conf/                           Configurations path and file data for the spark job
-│	|   └── config.json                 Configuration path and file data for the spark job
+│	|   └── config.json
-│	├── docs/                           Documentation (.md/.rst files)
+│	├── docs/                           Documentation of the statements of the execices (.md)
 │	├── dependencies/                   Dependencies files (.py) necessary for each spark jobs
 │	├── data/
 │	│   ├── raw/                        Raw Data for exercice 1 and 2